The Adventure of Auersperg

 While Paul Auersperg’s role as CEO of Fortune Footwear Inc. has taken him all over the world, he hasn’t lost sight of his alma mater.

-When Paul Auersperg ’86 looks back on his experiences at The College at Brockport, “adventure” is the word that comes to mind.
+When Paul Auersperg ’86 looks back on his experiences at SUNY Brockport, “adventure” is the word that comes to mind.
 Now the Chief Executive Officer (CEO) of an $80 million footwear and manufacturing company, his adventure has extended all over the world, including several stops back at his alma mater.

 Auersperg graduated with a degree in business administration soon after his Long Island–based family founded Fortune Footwear Inc. in the SoHo district of Manhattan.
 After starting out as a sales associate, Auersperg cultivated the company’s major catalogue accounts.
 Now under his leadership, Fortune Footwear continues to provide highly competitive products and services to retail chains, shopping networks, and celebrity buyers across the globe.